 A Will is often one of those things on the to-do list that never actually gets done – one in three people dies without leaving a Will.
 The main consequence of not writing a Will is that the distribution of your estate is decided by law regardless of any wishes you might have had (dying intestate).
 Writing a Will need not be complicated.
-Our resident experts Ashtons Legal have helped us to bring together the 10 most important Will considerations for you.
+Here, we have put together the 10 most important Will considerations for you.

 1. Plan it out